Mohamed-Abduelaziz/flinkforward2017/Readme.md

 ## KEYNOTE: BRING FLINK TO LARGE SCALE PRODUCTION

 * crazy big scale flink/blink at Alibaba
 * many of the changes Alibaba did to their fork blink are now flowing back to flink
+* they introduced SQL on streams
+  * because there are data engineers that are not familiar with stream API programming, but know SQL very well
+* having a data QL used to be an advantage of Spark over Flink

 ## UNIFIED STREAM AND BATCH PROCESSING WITH APACHE FLINK’S RELATIONAL APIS

-*
+* concept of the dynamic table
+  * data manipulation event stream is materialized as a view on the current accumulated state
+* you can perform queries on dynamic tables: continuous query

 ### To check
 * watermark